OneOfThePetes/Change-TwitterProfile/README.md

 Prefix - Suffix

-The prefix is hard set, and the suffix is randomly pulled from a text file of possible options.
+The prefix and the suffix are randomly pulled from 2 text files of possible options.

 Uses the awesome PSTwitterAPI PowerShell Module: https://github.com/mkellerman/PSTwitterAPI by mkellerman (https://twitter.com/mkellerman).